cocotb/cocotb/documentation/source/testbench_tools.rst

 Logging
 =======

 Cocotb extends the python logging library.
 Each dut, monitor, driver, and scoreboard (as well as any other function using the **coroutine** decorator) implements it's own logging object, and each can be set to it's own logging level.
+Within a dut, each heirarchical object can also have individual logging levels set.

 When logging hdl objects, beware that **_log** is the preferred way to use logging.
 This helps minimize the change of name collisions with an hdl log component with the python logging functionality.

 Log printing levels can also be set on a per object basis.

 .. code-block:: python
     class EndianSwapperTB(object):

         def __init__(self, dut, debug=False):
             self.dut = dut
             self.stream_in = AvalonSTDriver(dut, "stream_in", dut.clk)
             self.stream_in_recovered = AvalonSTMonitor(dut, "stream_in", dut.clk,
                                                        callback=self.model)

             # Set verbosity on our various interfaces
             level = logging.DEBUG if debug else logging.WARNING
             self.stream_in.log.setLevel(level)
             self.stream_in_recovered.log.setLevel(level)
+            self.dut.reset_n._log(setLevel(logging.DEBUG)

 And when the logging is actually called